Abstracts are closed! The deadline was 8 September 2020 at 11:59 PM EST.

 AI, Ethics, and Inclusion for Geosciences

-The American Meteorological Society (AMS) Committee on Artificial Intelligence Applications to Environmental Science (AI Committee) is proud to present cash awards for outstanding student oral presentations at the 2021 AI conference ($200 first place, $150 second place, $100 third place, $50 honorable mention) which will be held 10 - 14 January 2021 in New Orleans, Louisiana.
+The American Meteorological Society (AMS) Committee on Artificial Intelligence Applications to Environmental Science (AI Committee) is proud to present cash awards for outstanding student oral and poster presentations at the 2021 AI conference ($250 first place, $200 second place, $100 third place, $50 honorable mention) which will be held 10 - 14 January 2021 in New Orleans, Louisiana.
 The outstanding paper awards will be based on originality of research and quality of presentation delivery.
 Contenders for the award will have to: * be enrolled at a University (either at undergraduate or graduate level), * be the lead-author and personally make the presentation of their work, Students who wish to be considered for this prize should indicate so when submitting their abstract.